dArchMuffin/42_scripts/README.md

 # 42_scripts
-a set of simple bash scripts for 42 cursus
+A set of simple bash scripts for 42 cursus